Monthly Archives: August 2025

 I said that we may hold our beliefs firmly or lightly.
 But it is important to remember that while the strength of a belief may be continuous, its attitude is discrete.
 We believe something or not.
 We think that something is true or we do not.
 We may believe something only for a moment, and hold the belief so lightly that even the slightest doubt removes it altogether, but, while we believed, we believed that something was the case.
 A belief is a “propositional attitude”; it is a particular take on the reality in which we live.

 One of the most important lessons of higher education consists in appreciating the contingency of our beliefs.
 We believe any one thing only because we believe many other things.
 And that means that revising one belief will often require us to revise others.
 Holding beliefs intelligently, then, means being careful about our revisions, always considering the implications.
-There is no shame in refusing to believe something that requires too radical a change in our existing web of belief, even if the evidence for the proposition is, and even in your eyes, rather strong.
+There is no shame in refusing to believe something that requires too radical a change in our existing web of belief, even if the evidence for the proposition is, and even in our own eyes, rather strong.
 In fact, sometimes we are put in the uncomfortable position of thinking something is true that we can’t quite bring ourselves to believe.
-The problem lies elsewhere in the web and it will take us a little while to make all the necessary adjustments, to make room for the new among the old.
+The problem lies elsewhere in the web, and it will take us a little while to make all the necessary adjustments, to make room for the new among the old.
 Give it time.
 And give your peers time to do likewise when it happens to them.

 No one has ever been right about everything.
 That much is probably obvious.
-What may be less obvious is that the main purpose of an education is not make you right about as many things as possible.
+What may be less obvious is that the main purpose of an education is not to make you right about as many things as possible.
 It is to teach you how to be wrong.